thkoch2001/mime-util/docs/README.txt

 Mostly mime types for files can be assumed based on their file extension such as files ending in .jar are assigned the mime type application/java-archive but some files do not have extensions and this association is then not possible.
 In these cases an alternative to mime type association by file extension is needed.
-Luckily within the Unix world file type detection using magic numbers has been around for quite some time, even before the internet.
+Luckily within the Unix world, file type detection using magic numbers has been around for quite some time, even before the internet.
 This technique peaks inside files to known offsets and compares values.
 It does this based on a set of rules contained in a file called magic located on the Unix system.
 The Unix file command uses this file, or a compiled version of it, to determine information about the file.
-It recursively passes the file through the rules defined in the magic file until a match is found.
+It recursively passes the file through the rules defined in the magic file until a match is found, or not.
 However, the magic file itself does not contain mime type information so Unix again comes to the rescue with an alternative file called magic.mime which has the exact same rule set as the magic file but can guess the mime types of the files based on the magic rule set.
 The downside of this detection method is that its much slower than association by file extension.
 Mime type detection is not guaranteed to be accurate.
 It is a best guess approach where speed should be of greater consideration than accuracy.
-So this mime utility uses the two techniques described above and in the order described.
+So this mime utility uses the two techniques described above and in the order described (unless you specifically only want to detect by file sniffing even if extension matching would work see NOTE 1 at the end of this document for more detail).

 Firstly it will get a files extension (if it has one) and check this against a list of registered extensions within the MimeUtil class.
 If it finds a match for this extension it will return this value.
 Obviously the mime utility must have a list of mappings between